 I stuck up for my friend, resulting in me getting brownie smeared on my face by a bully.

 Then, I turned a brownie upside down on the bully’s perfectly blonde head.

 We teach our kids through our actions and our words.

 Likely, they know more about white privilege than you think they do.

 Maybe even enough to show you something.

-With privilege, do as you have always done and communicate with your kids.
+Do as you have always done with privilege and communicate with your kids.